cnsuhao/div2/games/supercoinget/README.md

 ## Gameplay
 Your goal is to get the coins.
 That's it.
 Though every time you collect one coin, two spawn.
-Careful though, they dissappear after a while.
+Careful though, they disappear after a while.

 ## Features
 The features I was attempting to demonstrate by the end of the project included: